TandonDevOps/IndraABM/tutorial/tutorial video script.md

 `mouse point to blue_grp`

 Inside basic_grps, we can see two keys: blue_grp and red_grp.
-Those are the group names that you can customized.
+Those are the group names that you can customize.
 Let's see inside what we have in blue_grp.
 We have three attributes here.

 `mouse point to mdl.MBR_ACTION: basic_action`